Chevrotain/chevrotain/lookahead_dfa_results.md

 All three changes are within process-to-process variation; no measurable parser initialization penalty was observed from the selector change.

+The initialization cost is acceptable without recurring per-shape measurement.
+Even forcing every technically eligible decision to Dense increased ECMAScript parser initialization by 9.07%, with smaller increases for CSS and JSON; the production selector uses Dense for only a subset of decisions.
+If initialization later becomes material, an optional code-generation path could precompute the DFA structures instead of rebuilding them during parser construction.

 ## Correctness And CI

 The package and Chevrotain `lookahead_dfa_spec.ts` suites cover: